s224280593/Intelligent-IoT-Data-Management/README.md

 - **GitHub** is used for version control, collaboration, and continuous development/deployment, with clear project tracking and code review processes.

 ## Features

-- **Upload and filter sensor data (CSV, JSON):**
-  Users can upload their own sensor datasets in common formats, apply filters, and prepare data for analysis.

 - **Correlation analysis and anomaly detection:**
   The system identifies relationships between sensor streams using correlation analysis, and detects outliers using multiple machine learning approaches, including Z-score, Isolation Forest, LSTM, and One-Class SVM.